- A -

 A system which divides humanity into two mutually exclusive genders: male and female.
 This system does not take into account the diversity found in human beings and excludes intersex people, trans people and non-binary people.

 Gender expression is the way a person publicly presents their gender (e.g. behavior, clothing, hairstyle, makeup, etc.).
-A person's name and common pronoun are popular ways of expressing gender.
-It is important to remember that gender identity and gender expression are two separate things.
+A person's name and pronoun can also be ways of expressing gender.
+It is important to remember that gender identity and gender expression are two separate things, and that what is considered "masculine" or "feminine" can vary depending on time and cultures.
+A person's gender expression can be masculine, feminine, androgynous or neutral, and that, no matter their gender.

 - H -

-Heterosexism or heteronormativity is a belief that considers everyone to be heterosexual "by default" and that heterosexuality is inherently better or preferable because it fits the social norm.
+Heterosexism or heteronormativity is the assumption that everyone is heterosexual "by default" and that heterosexuality is inherently better or preferable because it fits the social norm.
 This belief is often the root cause of homophobia.

-Person who only feels attraction to people of a gender other than their own.
+Person who is only attracted to people of a gender other than their own (eg. man attracted to women, or woman attracted to men).

-Negative attitudes towards homosexuality, which can lead to discrimination, direct or indirect, towards gays, lesbians, bisexuals, or towards people perceived as such.
+Negative attitudes towards homosexuality, gays, lesbians, bisexuals, or towards people perceived as such, which can lead to discrimination, direct or indirect.
 There are also variants of homophobia such as lesbophobia or biphobia when this aversion is more particularly addressed to lesbians or bisexual people.

 Person who feels emotional and / or sexual attraction to people of the same gender.